Wednesday, May 2, 2018

 and our source of strength.

-Help us to live his life
+Help us to live His life

-as living branches attached to the vine,
+as living branches attached to the vine

-and to bear plenty of fruit
+and to bear plentiful fruit

 of justice, goodness and love.

-Let our union with him become visible
+Let our union with Him become visible

 in our openness to one another